magento/merchdocs/src/sales/checkout-step1-shipping.md

 title: 'Checkout Step 1: Shipping'
 ---

-The first step of the checkout process is for the customer to complete the shipping address information, and to choose the delivery method.
+The first step of the checkout process is for the customer to complete the shipping address information and choose the delivery method.
 For more information, see [delivery methods]({% link configuration/sales/delivery-methods.md %}).

 If the customer has an account, the shipping address is entered automatically, but can be changed if needed.